XPixelGroup/DiffBIR/README.md

 --image_size 512 \
 --color_fix_type wavelet --resize_back \
 --output results/demo/general \
---device cuda
+--device cuda [--tiled --tile_size 512 --tile_stride 256]
 ```

+Remove the brackets to enable tiled sampling.
 If you are confused about where the `reload_swinir` option came from, please refer to the [degradation details](#degradation-details).

 #### Face Image
 Download [face_full_v1.ckpt](https://huggingface.co/lxq007/DiffBIR/resolve/main/face_full_v1.ckpt) to `weights/` and run the following command.